Housing, Food & Dining and Transportation

 Faculty, staff and students are encouraged to get their meals and go back to their residence or office, sit outside or locate a “touch down” space, such as Schatz Dining Hall.
 Food and drink should stay out of classrooms.

-Who is required to maintain a dining plan?
+Who is required to maintain a dining plan for the Spring 2021 semester?

 Where can I find more information about dining?